Supported missionaries here and around the world.

 Missionaries to Okinawa, Japan

 The Jellisons returned to Okinawa in 2017 and have planted North Shore Baptist Church in northern Okinawa.
 The church is going strong and they have been able to reach many military men and women for Christ.
+In 2020 God moved them from Okinawa to the Mainland where they now pastor Yokosuka Baptist Church.

 Gary and Verda Keck